 - Commercial Property: The owner of the property, business owner, or employee could be held liable for a slip and fall accident under certain conditions.
 This includes a situation where they created the dangerous condition that led to the slip and fall accident, or they had knowledge of the state and failed to fix the problem.
 Additionally, they should have reasonably known about the dangerous condition and had it fixed.

 - Residential Property: In some slip and fall cases, a property owner or landlord may have to compensate victims who have been hurt in an accident.
 Likewise, in these cases, it has to be shown that the property owner or landlord knew or should have known about the dangerous condition and could have repaired it.
-Also, it has to be proven that it was foreseeable that an accident could happen if the condition was not repaired.
+Also, it has to be proven that it was foreseeable that an accident could happen if the situation were not improved.

-When dangerous conditions are present and someone gets injured in a slip and fall accident they may sustain a variety of different injuries.
+When dangerous conditions are present, and someone gets injured in a slip and fall accident, they may sustain various injuries.
 These include sprained ligaments, broken bones, brain injury, back injury, soft tissue injury, pinched nerves, or bulging disc.

 Proving Negligence in a Slip and Fall Case

 To assert a valid slip and fall claim in California, the injured plaintiff must show that the owner or occupier of the property owed a duty to the injured plaintiff.

 Furthermore, the injured plaintiff must show that the property owner breached that duty, causing specific injuries and damages.